Nasal Issues & Nosebleed

 Can a heart attack happen due to low pressure?

 Yes, very low blood pressure can reduce blood flow to the heart.
 If not treated quickly, it may lead to a heart attack or organ failure.
+Always seek medical help if you experience dizziness, fainting, or chest pain.

 Home Remedies to Lower High Blood Pressure